Huo Qubing

 Huo Qubing (140 – c.
-October 117 BC), formerly romanized as Ho Ch'ü-ping, was a Chinese military general and politician of the Western Han dynasty during the reign of Emperor Wu of Han.
-He was a nephew of the general Wei Qing and Empress Wei Zifu (Emperor Wu's wife), and a half-brother of the statesman Huo Guang.
+October 117 BC), formerly romanized as Ho Ch'ü-ping, was a Chinese military general and politician of the Western Han dynasty during the reign of Emperor Wu.
+He was a nephew of the general Wei Qing and Empress consort Xiaowusi, and a half-brother of the statesman Huo Guang.
 Along with Wei Qing, he led a campaign into the Gobi Desert of what is now Mongolia to defeat the Xiongnu nomadic confederation, winning decisive victories such as the Battle of Mobei in 119 BC.
-Huo Qubing was one of the most legendary commanders in Chinese history and still lives on in Chinese culture today.
+Huo Qubing was one of the most legendary commanders in Chinese history and his name still lives on in Chinese culture today.

 Early life

 Huo Qubing was an illegitimate son from the love affair between Wei Shao'er (衛少兒), the daughter of a lowly maid from the household of Princess Pingyang (Emperor Wu's older sister), and Huo Zhongru (霍仲孺), a low-ranking civil servant employed there at the time.
 However, Huo Zhongru did not want to marry a lower class serf girl like Wei Shao'er, so he abandoned her and went away to marry a woman from his hometown instead.
 Wei Shao'er insisted on keeping the child, raising him with help of her siblings.

 When Huo Qubing was around two years old, his younger aunt Wei Zifu, who was serving as an in-house singer/dancer for Princess Pingyang, caught the attention of the young Emperor Wu, who took her and her half-brother Wei Qing back to his palace in the capital, Chang'an.
 More than a year later, the newly favoured concubine Wei Zifu became pregnant with Emperor Wu's first child, earning her the jealousy and hatred of Emperor Wu's then empress consort, Empress Chen.
 Empress Chen's mother, Grand Princess Guantao (館陶長公主), then attempted to retaliate against Wei Zifu by kidnapping and attempting to murder Wei Qing, who was then serving as a horseman at the Jianzhang Camp (建章營, Emperor Wu's royal guards).
 After Wei Qing was rescued by fellow palace guards led by his close friend Gongsun Ao (公孫敖), Emperor Wu took the opportunity to humiliate Empress Chen and Princess Guantao by promoting Wei Zifu to a consort (夫人, a concubine position lower only to the Empress) and Wei Qing to the triple role of Chief of Jianzhang Camp (建章監), Palace Attendant, and Chief Councillor (太中大夫), effectively making him one of Emperor Wu's closest lieutenants.
 The rest of the Wei family were also well rewarded, including the decreed marriage of Wei Shao'er's older sister Wei Junru (衛君孺) to Emperor Wu's adviser, Gongsun He (公孫賀).
 At the time, Wei Shao'er was romantically engaged with Chen Zhang (陳掌), a great-grandson of Emperor Gaozu's adviser Chen Ping.
 Their relationship was also legitimized by Emperor Wu through the form of decreed marriage.
 Through the rise of the Wei family, the young Huo Qubing grew up in prosperity and prestige.